puppetlabs/bolt/documentation/bolt_project_directories.md

 ### Local project directory

-Bolt treats a directory containing a `bolt.yaml` file as a project directory.
+Bolt treats a directory containing a `bolt.yaml` or `bolt-project.yaml` file as a project directory.
 Use this type of directory to track and share management code in a dedicated repository.

-**Tip:** You can use an existing control repo as a Bolt project directory by adding a `bolt.yaml` file to it and configuring the `modulepath` to match the `modulepath` in `environment.conf`.
+> **Tip:** You can use an existing control repo as a Bolt project directory by adding a `bolt.yaml` file to it and configuring the `modulepath` to match the `modulepath` in `environment.conf`.

 A project directory of this type has a structure like: